Samsung/tizen-docs/docs/application/tizen-studio/faq/faq.md

             <label for="stage-3-control">How to efficiently validate form data in Tizen Web app?</label>
                <div class="item-content-container">
                   <div class="item-content">
                      <p>Form Validation typically occurs at the server end.
-If the data entered by the client is incorrect or the data is missing, the server responds and the user needs to resubmit the form with correct information.
+If the data entered is incorrect or the data is missing, the server responds and you need to re-submit the form with correct information.
 The whole process incurs lot of time but to effectively validate the form data, see <a href="https://developer.tizen.org/community/tip-tech/form-validation-using-tizen-web">simple form validation in Tizen Web app.</a></p>
                   </div>
                </div>
       </li>